bokuwagiga/json_to_sql_web_app/README.md

 ## Example

-The application includes a built-in example that demonstrates how nested JSON with users and orders is converted to properly normalized SQL tables with relationships.
+The application includes a built-in example that demonstrates the normalization process.
+It shows how complex nested JSON with users, orders, and nested properties is transformed into multiple properly normalized SQL tables with primary/foreign key relationships instead of a single denormalized table.
+The example demonstrates proper database design principles like avoiding data duplication and maintaining referential integrity.

 ## Requirements